cdevents/community/rfc/cdevents-translator.md

 ## CDEvents Translator

 ### Overview:
-This design describes the approaches to translate events from various source control systems into CDEvents and sending them to configured message-broker, by using a common cdevents-translator.
+This design describes the approaches to translate events from various source control systems into CDEvents and sending them to configured message-broker, by using a common `cdevents-translator`.

-A library cdevents-translator will have an interface that can be implemented for various SCM systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.
+A library `cdevents-translator` will have an interface that can be implemented for various SCM systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.

 Different SCM systems or applications that are exposing events with endpoints/webhooks can be configured and mapped with the corresponding CDEvent.